pawarvivekkk/Python-Chatbot/README.md

 The approach is inspired by this article: https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077.

-First, install all the Modules
+First, install all the Modules:
 (pip install tensorflow, keras, pickle, nltk)

 # file structure: